Bladder Stones in Dogs

-Bladder Stones are naturally occurring minerals that clump together to form tiny crystals that can develop in any part of the urinary tract system.
+Bladder stones (uroliths) are naturally occurring minerals that clump together to form tiny crystals that can develop in any part of the urinary tract system.
 They may be large or small and can develop individually or in groups that may pass spontaneously into the urethra or obstruct the lower urinary tract.
 In the ideal situation, the stones are detected and removed before a physical blockage occurs.
 A blockage of the urinary tract is a serious condition that can lead to rupturing of the bladder.

 A blockage of the urinary track obstruction is a serious condition.
 Stones in the bladder can cause very painful urination and blood in the urine.
 All dogs can develop this condition, however certain breeds such as Dalmatians, Dachshunds, Bulldogs, Shih Tzus, and Miniature Schnauzers are more prone to bladder stones.